CannoliShmanoli/rhythmHeavenMini/README.md

     Rhythm Heaven Mini by CannoliShmanoli — A fan-made project designed for easier reading, writing, and playing.

     This is a non-commercial fan project made out of love for Rhythm Heaven.
-Please support the official games!
+Please support the official games, and when it comes out, go play Rhythm Heaven Groove if you can!

     Placeholder Rockers Sprites — Temmie Chang